Getting a Mortgage With a Gap in Your Employment History

 Can you get a mortgage with a gap in employment?

 Yes, it’s possible.
-In general, when a mortgage lender reviews an application, what they’re trying to establish above everything else is your ability to make the monthly payments throughout the term of the loan.
+In general, when a mortgage lender reviews an application, what they’re trying to establish above everything else is your ability to make the monthly payments throughout the loan term.

 Why could this be a potential issue?

-Every lender has their own internal measures and guidelines they use to assess an application.
-If you do have one or more gaps in your employment and you’re turned down by one bank, it doesn’t mean that the same will happen elsewhere.
+Every lender has its internal measures and guidelines to assess an application.
+If you have one or more gaps in your employment and you’re turned down by one bank, it doesn’t mean the same will happen elsewhere.

-It can prove to be quite tricky trying to establish which banks will look more favourably than others if gaps in your record exist.
-This is exactly where having an experienced mortgage broker on your side can be quite crucial.
-They will already know which lenders in the market tend to be more positive towards such applications, saving you a lot of time, effort and potentially some money too.
+It can be tricky to establish which banks will look more favourably than others if gaps in your record exist.
+This is exactly where having an experienced mortgage broker on your side can be crucial.
+They will already know which lenders tend to be more positive towards such applications, saving you time, effort and potentially some money.

 What is considered a gap in employment?

-A gap in employment is basically any length of time that you’re between jobs.
+A gap in employment is any length of time between jobs.
 They are usually only detrimental from a mortgage lender’s perspective if they’re frequent, lengthy or unexplained.
 See the table below for an overview of how severe mortgage lenders typically view employment gaps based on their length.

-As you can see from the table, an employment gap of just a few weeks, or even one or two months, are not likely to be too detrimental to an application as long as the rest of the information and employment background is quite robust.
+As you can see from the table, an employment gap of just a few weeks, or even one or two months, is not likely to be detrimental to an application as long as the rest of the information and employment background are quite robust.

-If your current employment record stretches back at least three years, with any gaps showing before this period, it’s possible many lenders won’t even consider these gaps because the consistency they’re looking for is more recent.
+Suppose your current employment record stretches back at least three years, with any gaps showing before this period.
+In that case, it’s possible many lenders won’t even consider these gaps because the consistency they’re looking for is more recent.

 It’s completely normal for many of us to have the odd gap in our employment history for a whole host of legitimate reasons, such as: